sebawita/KinveyChat/Tutorial/tutorial-06-conditions.md

 #### Skip Parent Question

-The `$has` operator comes in handy, when looking up an entity requires a two (or more) step process.
+The `$has` operator comes in handy when looking up an entity requires a two (or more) step process.

 For example, in order to find a city, the chatbot asks for a country first, and then based on the country it provides a list of cities.
 However, if the user already provided the city, then it would be good to skip the country step.

 Please, note that the **value of the country** is used in the validation of the city.
-So, the city validation should also be updated, so that it only check the city.country when country has been provided.
+So, the city validation should also be updated, so that it only check the `city.country` when country has been provided.

 Follow these steps to update the `rent-car` conversation: